NIB's bonds enjoy the highest possible credit rating, AAA/Aaa, with the leading rating agencies Standard & Poor's and Moody's.

 NIB cooperates with both financial and governmental intermediaries, which channel NIB financing further.
 Especially, NIB channels financing to projects of small and medium-sized enterprises through intermediaries.

 NIB is an international financial institution (IFI), comparable to, for example, the European Bank for Reconstruction and Development (EBRD) and the European Investment Bank (EIB).
 Typical for such institutions is that they are established by an international treaty entered into between their member countries under public international law.
 Like other IFIs, NIB is also governed by its constituent documents.
-Furthermore, IFIs are characterised by membership support reflected in creditworthiness.
+Furthermore, IFIs are characterised by membership support, which strengthens the creditworthiness of the institution.
 Like all IFIs, NIB has the status of a preferred creditor, which means in particular that the Bank in its member countries and through its agreements with non-member countries will not be required to participate in the rescheduling of national debt.

 Structure & Management at NIB